-When seeking lottery funding you will no longer apply to the Heritage Lottery Fund and its range of programmes including Heritage Grants, Sharing Heritage, or any of the other programmes you have been used to.
-A new and simplified portfolio covers all heritage grants and is called the National Lottery Heritage Fund – HF for short.
+A new and simplified portfolio covers all heritage grants from the National Lottery Heritage Fund – HF for short.
 This is an open programme for any type of heritage project, including Places of Worship with funding packages ranging from £3,000-£5 million.
 Their website contains all the information you need.

-The outcomes approach remains the same but with one new outcome on wellbeing which is number 4.
-The number of outcomes you will need to achieve will be proportionate to the size of grant you are applying for but every project will need to be inclusive in line with outcome 5.
+The number of outcomes you will need to achieve will be proportionate to the size of grant you are applying for but every project you will need to demonstrate:

 - Heritage will be in better condition